 9. Office Desks Only Occupied 50% of the Time

 Many more people could be working remotely than the data indicates.
-Global Workforce Analytics estimates that most Fortune 1000 company employees are only at their desks 40% to 50% of their time.
-In fact, most employees are gone from their desks at least half the time.
+Global Workforce Analytics estimates that most Fortune 1000 company employees are only at their desks 40% to 50% of the time, and most leave their desks at least half the time.

 10. Remote Workers Earn More

 Remote workers earn quite a bit more than average Americans.
-Global Workforce Analytics estimates 75% of remote American workers earn over $65,000 a year.
-In contrast, the median yearly salary for the average American was $47,060 a year in the 1st Quarter of 2019, The Balance estimates.
+Global Workforce Analytics estimates that 75% of remote American workers earn over $65,000 annually.
+In contrast, The Balance estimates the median yearly salary for the average American was $47,060 a year in the first Quarter of 2019.

 11. Professional Remote Workers Earn Less